 How do we keep your data secure?

 The Flood Innovation Centre project takes information security extremely seriously and has robust systems in place to protect your data.
 Access to information is restricted and will only be shared with the parties listed above.
 The Flood Innovation Centre project is required to keep printed copies of all paperwork.
-This data is held within locked offices which can only be accessed by Flood Innovation Centre project staff.
+This data is held within locked offices which can only be accessed by the Flood Innovation Centre project staff.

 All electronic documents are stored on a secure server at the University of Hull.
 Access to documents is restricted to staff directly involved in the Flood Innovation Centre project.
 If your information is shared with any of the parties listed above, we will send these securely with password protection via email.